 2. Get an Accountant

-In Portugal, it is now a requirement that all invoices are produced by an authorized accounting software product that is linked digitally to the tax authority.
-This not only saves you time and money, but also provides constant visibility on your business, shows you where you are with your clients and offers you the ability to instantly analyse your company’s financial performance.
-Two of the most startup friendly products we would advise you to use are Sage One and InvoicExpress.
+When you start a business in Portugal, it is now a requirement that all invoices are produced by an authorized accounting software product that is linked digitally to the tax authority.
+This not only saves you time and money but also provides constant visibility on your business.
+It shows you where you are with your clients and offers you the ability to instantly analyse your company’s financial performance.
+The two most startup-friendly products are Sage One and InvoiceExpress – I would advise you to use one of these.

 4. Pay your Taxes

-Before you become profitable and need to start paying a corporate tax of 21% (incidentally amongst the lowest in Europe), you will need to pay some payroll taxes.
+When you become profitable and need to start paying a corporate tax of 21% (incidentally amongst the lowest in Europe).
+Before that, however, you will need to pay some payroll taxes.
 These include a social security tax of 11% (paid by the employee) and a 23.75% levee paid by the company.
-There is also a progressive Income Tax that is partly paid by the company.
+In addition, there is a progressive Income Tax that is partly paid by the company.

-Your accountant will need to send you a salary sheet with your social security and income tax payment codes — from experience we know these take around half an hour to process.
+Your accountant will need to send you a salary sheet with your social security and income tax payment codes .
+From experience, I know these take around half an hour to process.

 5. Digital Banking

 Although there are only a few global banks operating in Portugal, it doesn’t matter as all our local banks are now digital and allow you to manage your business accounts online or via apps.
-We recommend Banco BIG a low cost digital bank who have now been operating for about 15 years or local banks such as Caixa, Millennium or Novo Banco.
+We recommend Banco BIG, for instance – a low-cost digital bank who has been operating for about 15 years.
+Likewise, there are many local banks to choose from including Caixa, Millennium or Novo Banco.

-If you are looking to co-work in Lisbon — there are many great places available and plenty more to come.
+If you are looking to co-work in Lisbon there are many great places available with plenty more to come.
 We’d suggest checking out Cowork Central, Cowork Lisboa and Second Home.
-These are all in the trendy sun-drenched riverside strip of Lisbon.
+These are all in the trendy, sun-drenched, riverside strip of Lisbon.